howerj/liblisp/liblisp.md

         begin              Evaluate a sequence of S-Expression, return the last cond               Conditional evaluation
-        environment        Return a list of all in scope variables let*               Create a new variable scope
-        letrec             Create a new variable scope, allowing recursion error              Error, an object representing an error
+        environment        Return a list of all in scope variables let                Create a new variable scope, allowing recursion error              Error, an object representing an error

 ##### Special variables